 The project team continues to periodically contact TxDOT staff who are instrumental in the various managed lanes projects across the state.
 Since the inception of this project, the research team has met with representatives from the Austin, Dallas, Fort Worth, Houston, San Antonio, and Waco TxDOT districts to discuss project progress and key findings relevant to their specific projects.
-The research team anticipates that they will have similar meetings in the future as research tasks are completed.
+The research team anticipates that they will have similar meetings in the future as they complete research tasks.